eskridgerue/zarf-package-software-factory/doc/fork-and-build.md

 1. Customize `day2/zarf.yaml` -- Change the repo URL from `https://github.com/defenseunicorns/zarf-package-software-factory.git` to the repo URL of your config repo that you created by forking the upstream

-1. Customize `manifests/setup.yaml` -- Change the url `http://zarf-gitea-http.zarf.svc.cluster.local:3000/zarf-git-user/mirror__github.com__defenseunicorns__zarf-package-software-factory.git` to the "Zarf-ified" version of your config repo that you created by forking the upstream.
-The easiest way to do that is to change it to the regular URL, then run this command on that file:
+1. Customize `manifests/setup.yaml` -- Change the repo URL `https://github.com/defenseunicorns/zarf-package-software-factory.git` to the repo URL of your config repo that you created by forking the upstream.
+Also change the branch name specified from `not-the-real-branch-name` to a real branch name.
+Our recommendation is to create a new branch off of `main` called `main_airgap` and use that.
+That gives you the ability to easily pull in upstream changes to `main` and then do pull requests from `main` to `main_airgap` as you are able to.

-    ```shell
-    zarf prepare patch-git http://zarf-gitea-http.zarf.svc.cluster.local:3000 manifests/setup.yaml
-    ```

-    > Note: If you need to install Zarf, you can run either `make build/zarf-mac-intel` or `make build/zarf` (depending on what OS distro you are using).
-Zarf will be installed in the `build` folder in this repo.

 1. Customize `kustomizations/bigbang/environment-bb/values.yaml` -- Replace `bigbang.dev` with your real domain, and change the TLS key and cert to your own key and cert, then SOPS encrypt the file.
 Click [HERE](sops.md) for instructions on how to set up SOPS encryption.